 6) Clean your ductwork.
 Keep your system running efficiently by scheduling a heating cooling duct cleaning.
 It is recommended that you clean your ductwork every 7 years.

 7) Replace your cooling unit.
 If your AC or Heat Pump is older than 15 years old, it may be time to consider replacing it.
 Newer units are much more energy efficient and will lower your utility bill.
-We offer free estimates on Miller hvac units.
+We offer free estimates on new equipment.
+Make sure to ask about utility and manufacturer rebates that are available.

 Keep an eye out for more ways to save on your energy bill here at the Miller heating and cooling blog.